-Crypto’s plunge wipes out profits for everyday investors
+Crypto collapse erases more than $1 trillion in wealth, forcing a reckoning for everyday investors

 Nonetheless, the crash is resonating in Washington, where White House officials are working to better coordinate what has been a fractured approach to crypto from federal agencies haggling over how to regulate the new asset class.

 White House officials plan to release as soon as this month a memorandum that people familiar with the matter said would span numerous topics related to cryptocurrencies.
-Those include White House guidance surrounding a central bank digital currency, a form of digital cash that would be backed by the Federal Reserve and could compete with some privately-issued cryptocurrencies.
-The White House is also expected to weigh in on the impact of crypto on the stability of financial markets and the need to sync regulations of digital currencies with other countries that may have very different approaches.
+Those include White House guidance surrounding a central bank digital currency, a form of digital cash that would be backed by the Federal Reserve and could compete with some privately issued cryptocurrencies.
+The White House is also expected to weigh in on the impact of crypto on the stability of financial markets and the need to sync regulations of digital currencies with other countries that may have different approaches.

-The White House effort — ongoing since last summer but first made public in a Bloomberg report — is not expected to contain significant policy recommendations.
-But it is likely to designate further action to parts of the federal government, including the Department of Treasury and Securities and Exchange Commission.
+The White House effort — ongoing since last summer but first made public in a Bloomberg News report — is not expected to contain significant policy recommendations.
+But it is likely to designate further action to parts of the federal government, including the Treasury Department and the Securities and Exchange Commission.
 The White House memorandum is expected to be produced by the National Security Council.

 “The White House wants to send the clear message it is fostering a coordinated approach related to cryptocurrencies rather than a scattershot approach from the regulatory agencies,” one person familiar with the matter said, speaking on the condition of anonymity to discuss an administration matter not yet made public.
 “They’re going to use the document to set up a framework for different agencies to start working on different assets important to both financial stability and national security.”